How to Support Students in the Event of Instructional Disruption

 • Encourage students to use or choose from common categories of questions (i.e., the “big ideas” that you have defined from guiding principle #1) so that you can sort questions into groups as you put together responses.

-• Consider different formats for hosting “review sessions” that provide all students with access: create an FAQ, video response, reply to discussion forum questions, live review session on Zoom and record/share.
+• Consider different formats for hosting “review sessions” that provide all students with access: create an FAQ, reply to discussion forum questions, live review session on Zoom and record/share.
 Please avoid hosting review sessions that will not be accessible to all students (e.g., review sessions during any time other than the scheduled class times, unless the session is recorded and shared).

 Manage Final Assessments (Tests, Papers, Projects, Etc.)